 Reebok decided to prioritise sustainability with the launch of a sustainable sneaker made from organic cotton and corn.
 Reebok identified the significant wastage that the industry creates, and designed a product that took plastic and rubber out of the waste equation.
 Reebok are also working on a second version of the shoe that will be 100% compostable.
 With this initiative, Reebok is showing a long term commitment to sustainability.

-These campaigns have not only resulted in favourable business outcome, but also achieved a wider outcome specifically around raising greater awareness on the social issues they were promoting.
-This resulted in an increase in mobilized people as well as significant spikes in donations for the not for profit organisations involved.
+These campaigns have not only resulted in favourable business outcomes, but also achieved a wider outcome specifically around raising greater awareness on the social issues they were promoting.
+This resulted in an increase in mobilised people as well as significant spikes in donations for the not-for-profit organisations involved.

-In today’s world millennials are more interested in associating themselves with companies that have a social conscience and care about the environment.
+In today’s world, millennials are more interested in associating themselves with companies that have a social conscience and those that care about the environment.
 These multinational corporations understood this movement, making significant headway in these social impact areas while standing out from their competitors as a result.